 Board-certified integrative physician and licensed psychotherapist, Edison de Mello, MD, Ph.D., explains: "Libido and sexual arousal in women is, for the most part, grounded on intimacy involving the interaction of several components, including physical trust, emotional well-being, previous experiences, self-esteem, physical attraction, lifestyle, and her current relationship."
 But, your low libido may have to do with your gut health.
 I know, we were surprised too.
 Keep reading to find out why.

 Like many conditions, according to de Mello, the desire for sexual activity starts in your gut.
-Proper gut health decreases the occurrence of bloating, gas, acid reflux, bad breath, and other reactions.
+Proper gut health may help decrease the occurrence of bloating, gas, acid reflux, and other reactions.
 "I often see low libido as a symptom stemming from an imbalance of the gut flora (dysbiosis), even though most us do not necessarily think of our intestines when we think about sexual arousal," de Mello says.
 "But, the gastro-intestinal track, aka our gut system, plays a major physical factor that has many unexpected effects on our ability to respond and perform sexually."

 This happens because the gut contains billions of bacteria.
 "Gut bacteria is to our digestion and metabolism what a beehive is to honey: a hardworking hive equals great honey, while a well-balanced gut results in optimized gastrointestinal function and better sex.
 These bacteria are responsible for producing hormones, enzymes, and neurotransmitters (like serotonin), which are essential for sexual health."
 There have been multiple studies that analyze the fascinating relationship between our gut bacteria and sex drive.
-In one study published in Sciencexpress, biologists demonstrated that gut bacteria can regulate the sex-hormone testosterone in mice; another study claimed that probiotic yogurt (which increases "good" bacteria in the gut) imbued male mice with more testosterone and enhanced libido.
+One study demonstrated that probiotic yogurt (which increases "good" bacteria in the gut) imbued male mice with more testosterone and enhanced libido.

 Below, we detail the three most common reasons for an unhealthy gut, and, subsequently, a lower libido.